Modelling the effect of ribosome mobility on the rate of protein synthesis: Mean-field theory for coupling of diffusion with active transport

 \section{Mean-field theory for coupling of diffusion with active transport}

 We present a mean field theory for the RTD model that couples diffusion with active transport.
 First, in Sec.~\ref{Sec:IIIA}, we discuss how the protein synthesis rate is related to the stationary current of the TASEP model.
-Second, in Sec.~\ref{Sec:IIIB}, we derive an analytical expression for the protein synthesis rate that is independent of the geometrical properties of the medium or reservoir in which the one-dimensional substrate is immersed.
+Second, in Sec.~\ref{Sec:IIIB}, we derive an analytical expression for the protein synthesis rate that is independent of the geometrical properties of the medium or reservoir in which the one-dimensional substrate is immersed, in the sense that the geometrical aspect of the problem is captured in the value of one nonuniversal constant.
 Lastly, in Sec.~\ref{Sec:IIIC}, we discuss the impact of the geometry of the surrounding reservoir on the protein synthesis rate.